maxxiimo/the-front-end-manifesto/information-architecting.md

 *Step 1:* Write down in a word or two on an index card what the card represents: content, function, a navigational element, an image, video, whatever.

-Think of as many components to the page or application as you can - I prefer dealing with a single view at a time.
+Think of as many components to the page or application as you can - I prefer dealing with a single view at a time, like the homepage.

 NOTE: Color coding is helpful.
-You can also use a digital equivalent to index cards like PowerPoint, or even a single sheet of paper (as a list of items), but index cards are best.
-You can buy a pack of 200 index cards for under a dollar, so don't be afraid to get nitty-gritty with what you define as an information component.

-*Step 2:* Lay out the index cards on a table and organize them into logical groups like navigational or footer areas.
+*Step 2:* Lay out the index cards on a table that you think you want to use, and organize them into logical groups like navigational or footer areas.

-*Step 3:* Start eliminating all the cards you don't want to include.
+*Step 3:* Review the cards on the table and start eliminating the cards that.you don't want to include.
+Don't be conservative in eliminating.

+> KISS (keep it simple stupid)

+\- [Manifesto][]

-Here's a practical example.
+Here's a practical example and a proof of concept.
 I need a new website for my practice "ViewThought".
 My storyline goes something like this:

 > We are a great website design, development and user experience shop.
 We have tons of experience, have worked with a bunch of different clients who are all happy with our work, and we really care about what we do.
 We specialize in Ruby on Rails, and we pay special attention to what your users will see.
 You should hire us! ...or give us a call and learn more.

 I immediately can see a few index card entries in my storyline and start writing out everything I can think of.
-Beside my own ideas though, it's a good idea to do some basic research like see what competitors or similar services are doing with their websites.
+Beside my own ideas though, it's a good practice to do some basic research like see what competitors or similar services are doing with their websites.

 TIP: It's a good idea to bookmark a bunch of sites to review and reference throughout the process.
-It's sometimes helpful to add a simple tally on the bottom of cards to see how many sites reference use that particular element.
+It's sometimes helpful to add a simple tally on the bottom of index cards to see how many sites referenced used that particular element:

+![][Index Card Reference]

 Here's what all my entries look like laid out on a table: